CORE LEADERSHIP TEAM

 After studying French at the University of Leicester, Liz completed her PGCE at Canterbury Christ Church University College and has been in Education ever since.
 She is used to working in socially mixed schools, which has fuelled her passion for embedding diversity and inclusion into the curriculum.
 In her spare time, Liz can be spied doing one of three things: running around a netball court; annoying her neighbours by practising the piano; or planning her next European culinary getaway.

-Assistant Head and responsible for Inclusion at Dulwich Hamlet, Sharon provides Belham staff, parents and pupils with advice, support and consultancy on all matters that support our vision that 'everyone matters'.
+Sharon provides Belham staff, parents and pupils with advice, support and consultancy on all matters that support our vision that 'everyone matters'.
 Sharon holds the Advanced Diploma in Special Educational Needs and was seconded to the LA to support the transfer of Statements to Education, Health and Care Plans.
-When not enjoying the delights of the 37 or P13 bus routes to travel between both schools, she likes to engage in a bit of carpentry and archaeology.
+In her spare time Sharon likes to engage in a bit of carpentry and archaeology.

 ALISON SPRAKES ASSISTANT HEAD: ASSESSMENT & EYFS/KS1